ChrisT-CC/infridge/README.md

 [Back to top](#Table-of-contents)
 ## Deployment
 This section describes the process of deploying the project to GitHub Pages and creating an Application in Heroku

+### Creating an application in Heroku
+1. Use command: pip3 freeze > requirements.txt to create the list of requirements
+2. Log into heroku account and create new app
+3. In settings tab, set up config vars key=CREDS value=creds.json file content and key=PORT value=8000
+4. Add buildpacks Python and Nodejs
+5. In deployment tab, connect to GitHub
+6. Deploy branch will generate [inFridge app](https://infridge.herokuapp.com/)

 ### Deploying to GitHub Pages
 1. Open a browser and navigate to [Github.com](https://github.com/)